A Selection of Courses in SJS

 Multicultural Collaboration

-Instructors: OTSU Tomomi, YUKIMATSU Hanae, ABE Shin
+Instructors: OTSU Tomomi, ITO Katsuhiro, ABE Shin, Iris HAUKAMP

 This is a course in which Japanese and international students collaborate during fieldwork, etc. and give presentations on the results.
 Students with diverse backgrounds work in a group using English and Japanese on a theme chosen by the group members themselves.
 The goal is to acquire language competency and the ability to act and communicate in a multilingual and multicultural environment.